Resources for You

 FDA hosted an all-day public meeting entitled FDA Food Safety Modernization Act: A New Paradigm for Importers to discuss the implementation of the import safety provisions of the FDA Food Safety Modernization Act (FSMA).

-Prior Notice of Imported Food Questions and Answers (Edition 3) NEW
+Prior Notice of Imported Food Questions and Answers (Edition 3)

 Draft Guidance for Industry